Global Ecology and Biogeography

 Creative Commons Attribution Non-Commercial -NoDerivs License OAA

-6. Data archiving -- It is important in science, and it is increasingly viewed as standard practice, to deposit the data supporting scientific publications in a publically accessible archive such as the Dryad Digital Data Depository (http://www.datadryad.org/).
+- Data archiving – It is important in science, and it is increasingly viewed as standard practice, to deposit the data supporting scientific publications in a publicly accessible archive.
 GEB strongly encourages authors to ensure that data will remain available for future syntheses by using a data depository.
+When this is not possible a statement justifying why data are not being deposited should be included in the data availability statement to be published preceding the Author Biosketches.
+Also, the availability or non-availability of data is one of many factors to be weighed in assessing the interest and merit of the paper when deciding whether to accept or reject it.

 Contact us : queries, concerns, suggestions

-Please direct queries to the editorial office firstname.lastname@example.org, or to the Editor-in-chief at email@example.com.
+Please direct queries to the editorial office email@example.com.
 The Editor-in-chief welcomes any suggestions or concerns you may have about the journal or about the handling of your paper.

 Global Ecology and Biogeography is a member of and subscribes to the principles of the Committee on Publication Ethics (http://publicationethics.org/).